Check out our new lower rates.

 • Higher cost: Interest rates are typically higher for personal loans, which means you’ll end up spending more money on your car in the long run than you would if you got traditional auto financing.
 Origination fees for personal loans may also be higher than they are for car loans.

 • Higher credit score requirements: Because auto loans are secured by the vehicle being financed, lenders are a little more willing to work with lower credit scores.
-The credit score you need for a personal loan is typically higher (around 670), though this varies by lender.
+The credit score you need for a personal loan is typically higher (usually in the good range), though this varies by lender.

-• More insurance risk: There may not be an auto lender requiring you to carry comprehensive, collision, or gap insurance, but declining those coverages just because your personal loan lender doesn’t mandate them could open you up to a lot of risk.
+• More insurance risk: There may not be an auto lender requiring you to carry comprehensive, collision, or gap insurance.
+However, declining those coverages just because your personal loan lender doesn’t mandate them could open you up to considerable risk.
 If your car is totaled and you don’t have the proper coverage to get reimbursed, you’ll still be on the hook for making your personal loan payments — so think carefully before minimizing your car insurance coverage.

 The Takeaway

-Both auto loans and personal loans can help you get behind the wheel of a new (or used) daily driver.
-Determining which type of loan is right for you comes down to your needs and preferences.
+Both auto loans and personal loans can help you get behind the wheel of a new (or used) car.
+Determining which type of loan is right for you comes down to your needs, preferences, and financial profile.

 SoFi’s Personal Loan was named NerdWallet’s 2024 winner for Best Personal Loan overall.